CasEsselink/portfolio/ReadMe.md

 *Full-stack: You design and build a full stack application using commonly accepted front end (Javascript-based framework) and back end techniques (e.g. Object Relational Mapping) choosing and implementing relevant communication protocols and addressing asynchronous communication issues.*

 ### 1. Why
 Making sure your web application is user friendly, is a way to avoid problems in future.
 By testing the web application you make sure that there are less problems later on.
-This saves time and money, because problems get more diffucult to fix.
+This saves time and money, because problems get more difficult to fix later on.

 ### 2. React
 I learned to make and develop an React application.
 In our group project we used typescript as our language in React.
 We used it to make a shopping kart and I was mainly responseble for connecting the shopping cart to the restaurants staff tool.
 This staff tool is also made using React and typescript.
 I was personally responseble for making the frontend for the manager tool.
 The frontend sends a get request to the server and displays the given data in a table.